15+ Stone-Setting Tips for Metal Clay Jewelry Making

 Learn More About Setting Stones in Metal Clay

 Watch and learn, too!
-Now you can find multimedia instruction in how to set faceted stones in metal clay as you make a pair of faceted stone earrings.
-Getting Started Precious Metal Clay Series: Torch Firing Projects: Faceted Stone Earrings is a brand-new e-course with Darlene Armstrong.
+Now you can find multimedia instruction in how to set faceted stones in metal clay as you make a pair of faceted stone earrings in Darlene Armstrong’s online workshop, Getting Started Precious Metal Clay Series: Torch Firing Projects: Faceted Stone Earrings.

 For additional information on Darlene and her other metal clay courses, check out these other posts: